ttngna/RoboTasker-5000/README.md

-# RoboTasker5000
-This repository displays all information pertaining to the building of an app for the RoboTasker5000.
+# RoboTasker 5000 (RT5000) Project

+##Purpose

+This is a central repository for the RoboTasker5000 (RT5000) project, including questions, user stories, requirements, and wireframes.